 Table 2 illustrates the significance of the banking system in Chile.
-On average, during the 2012-2019 period, banks' assets were 25% larger than the annual GDP.
+On average, during the 2012-2019 period, banks' assets were 25% larger than the annual GDP, and these assets were partially funded by deposits, which account for 25% of GDP.
 Among banks' assets, commercial loans-i.e., credit extended to firms-constitute a significant share of 41.6%, which is equivalent to 52% of GDP.
 Furthermore, credit to firms represents 61% of the total loans provided by banks.
 On average, banks have a leverage ratio of approximately 1.1.
 This table thus highlights the dominant role of bank credit in the economy, with the majority of this credit directed toward firms.
 Consequently, the effects of global shocks that affect firms via banks are of primary importance.

-$^{10}$ These averages are weighted by loan size.
+&lt;sup>10These averages are weighted by loan size.